Andre-Diamond/note-metrics/README.md

 - **Dashboard:** Once activated, the dashboard displays your aggregated data.
 - **Period Dropdowns:** Use the dropdown menus to select the period type (weekly, monthly, yearly) and the specific period you want to view.
-- **Refresh Data:** Click the **Refresh Data** button to update the charts with the latest data from your Daily Notes.
+- **Refresh Data:** Click the **Refresh data** button to update the charts with the latest data from your Daily Notes.

+## Filename and Date Parsing Assumptions

+The plugin uses a helper function to parse a date from a daily note's filename. **It assumes that the filename begins with a date in the "YYYY-MM-DD" format.**
+For example, a file named `2023-04-25 - Daily Note.md` will have its date parsed as April 25, 2023.

+If a filename does not start with a date in the expected format, the plugin will fall back to using the file's creation time (as recorded in `file.stat.ctime`).
+This fallback ensures that a date is always available for aggregation, though it may not always reflect the intended note date.
+For accurate data parsing, please ensure your daily note filenames follow the "YYYY-MM-DD" naming convention.

 ## Daily Habit Checkboxes Example

+The plugin parses habit checkboxes only if they are placed under the **`## Daily Habits`** heading and are formatted as markdown checkboxes.
 Below is an example of how you might structure your Daily Habit checkboxes in a Daily Note template:

 ~~~markdown
 ## Daily Habits